AWConant/marching-cubes/final_report.md

 <!-- TODO -->

+### Movement

+Much as in the solar system lab, the user can move about our landscape using keyboard controls which are printed out when the program begins.
+The user is able to pan, zoom, and move about the scene, thanks to the use of a camera object like the one we used in the solar system lab.

 ## Further work

 We had hoped to be able to apply different textures to our landscape in order